 As industry agriculture strongly depends on the manual workforce.
 Given the changes in the global economic landscape, the supply-demand gap is increasing day by day.
 Livestock is one such area that needs regular monitoring.
 IoT based smart tracking can help farmers to get the stock information directly to their smart devices.
-It enables farmers with stock management, detecting flue breakouts much earlier and separating infected breeds with non-infected ones.
+It enables farmers with stock management to detect flue breakouts much earlier and separate infected breeds with non-infected ones.

 4. Drone-based use cases

 Industry grade drones also have multiple use cases in smart farming.
-On one hand, drones are used to monitor air, soil, moisture quality, other hands it can help with physical activities like automated spraying of fertilizers, preventing physical breakouts in farms, etc. Obviously there are some challenges incorporating drones in farms, but successful deployment and use cases can help to reduce the manual workforce in agriculture significantly.
+On the one hand, drones are used to monitor air, soil, moisture quality; on the other hand; they can help with physical activities like automated spraying of fertilizers, preventing physical breakouts in farms, etc. Obviously, there are some challenges incorporating drones in farms, but successful deployment and use cases can help to reduce the manual workforce in agriculture significantly.

 5. Smart greenhouse solutions

-Greenhouses are conventionally used to maintain the necessary atmosphere for plants and this process demands continuous monitoring and manual intervention.
+Greenhouses are conventionally used to maintain the necessary atmosphere for plants, and this process demands continuous monitoring and manual intervention.
 Industrial IoT solutions can be incorporated to automate this process.
-Data collected by smart sensors can be analyzed automatically and deep learning-based systems can be deployed to make decisions and creating certain climate automatically.
+Data collected by smart sensors can be automatically analysed, and deep learning-based systems can be deployed to make decisions and create a certain climate automatically.
 With these smart sensors, climate variables and water consumption can be monitored via SMS or Wi-Fi-based systems.

 6. Smart waste management

 One of the main differences between agriculture and other industry is the value of industrial waste.
-Biological wastes produced from farming can be reused for making fertilizers, IoT solutions can help to manage the process remotely in a smart way.
+Biological waste produced from farming can be reused for making fertilizers; IoT solutions can help manage the process remotely in a smart way.
 Smart sensors can be used to measure the presence of toxic chemicals in wastes and manage the proper agricultural lifecycle.

-The Typical life cycle of an IoT Analytics based agricultural Use case
+Typical Life Cycle of an IoT Analytics based Agricultural Use Case

-The selection of sensors differs from use case to use case, For example, the sensors required for livestock management is very different from the sensor requirements for a smart greenhouse use case.
+1. Selection of sensors: The selection of sensors differs from use case to use case; for example, the sensors required for livestock management is very different from the sensor requirements for a smart greenhouse use case.

 This is a guide to the IoT in Agriculture.
-Here we discuss the Introduction and IoT Applications in Smart farming and Agriculture.
-You can also go through our other suggested articles to learn more–
+Here we discuss a brief overview, challenges in modern agriculture, the global trend in Iot application with a typical lifecycle based on Iot Analytics.
+You can also go through our other suggested articles to learn more –